newhuo-tech/hk-docs_rm/source/index.html.md

 }
 ```
 But 5-level/20-level incremental channel won’t disseminate any update in such a case.<br>
-In the future, Huobi Global will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while there is no order book change at all, the channel will be no longer disseminating messages of blank object any more.<br>
+In the future, New Huo Global will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while there is no order book change at all, the channel will be no longer disseminating messages of blank object any more.<br>
 5) 5-level/20-level incremental channel only supports the following symbols at this stage - btcusdt,ethusdt,xrpusdt,eosusdt,ltcusdt,etcusdt,adausdt,dashusdt,bsvusdt, while 150-level incremental channel supports all symbols.<br>

 REQ channel supports refreshing message for 5-level, 20-level, and 150-level.